 Where to Buy

-The Stability Snorkel comes in four different color combos (including the classic gold that FINIS uses with most of their products).
+The Stability Snorkel comes in four different color combos (including the classic gold that FINIS uses with most of its products).

 More Stuff Like This

 Still not sure whether training with a snorkel is going to help you swim faster?
 Here are 8 benefits of strapping on the snorkel next time you hit the pool.

 The snorkel is one of the most versatile items in your mesh bag.
 Try these 3 sneaky ways to get better with your swim snorkel at practice.